LukasMut/lukasmut.github.io/index.md

 * <a href="https://github.com/LukasMut" class="icon fa-github">GitHub</a>
 * <a href="https://www.linkedin.com/in/lukas-muttenthaler/" class="icon fa-linkedin">LinkedIn</a>

+## Service

+* Organizer for <a href="https://representational-alignment.github.io/">**Re-Align**: The First Workshop on Representational Alignment</a> at ICLR 2024 in Vienna.
+* Reviewer for <a href="https://icml.cc/Conferences/2024">ICML 2024</a>
+* Reviewer for <a href="https://iclr.cc/Conferences/2024">ICLR 2024</a>
+* Reviewer for <a href="https://nips.cc/Conferences/2023">NeurIPS 2023</a>

 ## News

+### 2024

+* _January_: Our Call for Papers for <a href="https://representational-alignment.github.io/">**Re-Align**: The First Workshop on Representational Alignment</a> at ICLR 2024 in Vienna is out!
+We are looking forward to your submissions!

 ### 2023
+* _December_: Our workshop proposal on <a href="https://representational-alignment.github.io/">representational alignment</a> was accepted to ICLR 2024!
+See y'all in Vienna!
 * _October_: I gave an invited talk on _human alignment of neural network representations_ in the lab of <a href="https://mtoneva.com/">Mariya Toneva</a>!
 * _October_: One workshop proposal on <a href="https://representational-alignment.github.io/">representational alignment</a> submitted to ICLR 2024!
 * _October_: I am serving as a reviewer for <a href="https://www.iclr.cc/">ICLR 2024</a>!
 * _October_: I've started working as a Student Researcher @ Google DeepMind!
 * _September_: Our paper on <a href="https://arxiv.org/pdf/2306.04507.pdf">improving neural network representations using human similarity judgments</a> was accepted to NeurIPS 2023!
 Hooray!
-* _August_: I am presenting work at <a href="https://2023.ccneuro.org/">CCN</a>!
+* _August_: I am presenting work on interpretable object dimensions at <a href="https://2023.ccneuro.org/">CCN</a>!
 Hello Oxford!
-* _August_: NeurIPS rebuttals consume a lot of time!
-* _August_: I gave an extended talk on _human alignment of neural network representations_ at the <a href="https://www.cbs.mpg.de/en">Max Planck Institute for Human Cognitive and Brain Sciences</a>!
+* _August_: I gave an invited talk on _human alignment of neural network representations_ at the <a href="https://www.cbs.mpg.de/en">Max Planck Institute for Human Cognitive and Brain Sciences</a>!
-* _July_: Our workshop proposal on <a href="https://representational-alignment.github.io/">representational alignment</a> was unfortunately rejected at NeurIPS 2023!
+* _July_: Our workshop proposal on <a href="https://representational-alignment.github.io/">representational alignment</a> was unfortunately rejected at NeurIPS 2023 but we will not give up and re-submit a revised version to ICLR!
 * _July_: I am serving as a reviewer for <a href="https://neurips.cc/">NeurIPS 2023</a>!
-* _July_: I gave a short spotlight talk on _human alignment of neural network representations_ at the annual <a href="https://www.bifold.berlin/">BIFOLD</a> retreat!
+* _July_: I gave a spotlight talk on _human alignment of neural network representations_ at the annual <a href="https://www.bifold.berlin/">BIFOLD</a> retreat!
 * _June_: New preprint on <a href="https://arxiv.org/pdf/2307.02245.pdf">set learning for accurate and calibrated models</a> available on arXiv!
 * _June_: New preprint on <a href="https://arxiv.org/pdf/2306.04507.pdf">improving neural network representations using human similarity judgments</a> available on arXiv!
 * _May_: Paper on interpretable object dimensions in Deep Neural Nets accepted to <a href="https://ccneuro.org/">CCN 2023</a>!
 See y'all in Oxford!